-- For progression and graduation, student must earn a "C" or higher in each of the courses in the Nursing curriculum. - II.
-Advanced Standing Process: - A. Licensed Practical Nurses - Meet requirements for admission to the Nursing Program. - 2.
-Students wishing to be advanced placed into nursing register with the College Assessment Center and pay the requisite fees.
+- I. For progression and graduation, student must earn a "C" or higher in each of the courses in the Nursing curriculum. - II.
+Advanced Standing Process Make an appointment with the Assistant Director of the Nursing Program to review the following: - A. Licensed Practical Nurses - Meet requirements for admission to the Nursing Program.

+- 2. Students wishing to be advanced placed into nursing register with the College Assessment Center and pay the requisite fees.
 A receipt for payment must be presented in order to test out of Nursing I, II and/or III. - 3.
-Nursing I Take Fundamentals of Nursing (Regents College) test; and the Nursing I skills test.
-If applicant tests out of NUR 120 only, student will take NUR 110 Transition to Nursing. - Nursing II Take Nursing II Comprehensive Exam (including Peds principles) and Nursing II skills test. - Nursing III Take Nursing III Comprehensive Exam (including normal OB) and Nursing III skills test. - 6.
-Students enter the program at the appropriate level based upon their test results. - 7.
-Students entering the nursing program in NUR 140 or NUR 220, take NUR 118, Professional Nursing, prior to entry. - This process is based on the Pennsylvania Articulation Model.
-Advanced placement is for an

-LPN who is a graduate of any NLN accredited practical nursing program.

-- B. Transfer students who have taken nursing courses in another accredited nursing program. - Meet requirements for admission to the Nursing Program. - 2.
-Are admitted to the College. - 3.
-Submit application for advanced standing and request transfer status to the Director of the Nursing Program. - 4.
+Nursing I Take Fundamentals of Nursing (Excelsior College) test; and the Nursing I skills test. - Nursing II Take Nursing II Comprehensive Exam (including Peds principles) and Nursing II skills test. - Nursing III Take Nursing III Comprehensive Exam (including normal OB) and Nursing III skills test. - 6.
+Students enter the program at the appropriate level based upon their test results. - Applicants who test out of NUR 120, NUR 130 or NUR 140 are required to enroll in and successfully complete NUR 111 Transition to Nursing, prior to entering any clinical course. - 8.
+This process is based on the Pennsylvania Articulation Model.
+Advanced placement is for an LPN who is a graduate of any NLN accredited practical nursing program. - B. Transfer students who have taken nursing courses in another accredited nursing program. - Meet requirements for admission to the Nursing Program. - 2.
+Are admitted to the College. - Submit application for advanced standing and request transfer status to the Director of the Nursing Program. - 4.
 Submit copies of course syllabi for all nursing courses with the request for transfer status. - Director of Nursing Program recommends placement of student to Nursing Program Admissions committee.
-Students is notified by letter of the outcome. - Complete successfully all requirements of the nursing admissions committee. - 7.
-Placement for transfer students is on a space available basis.
+Students is notified by letter of the outcome. - Complete successfully all requirements of the nursing admissions committee. - Placement for transfer students is on a space available basis.

-Practical Nursing Program
+Practical Nursing Program Applicants must:

 - Be a graduate of an approved secondary school or hold a high school equivalency diploma.
-Applicants whose high school academics were completed outside of the United States will have to apply for a Certificate of Preliminary Education through the Pennsylvania Department of Education. - 2.
-Take the College's placement assessment and meet with an advisor from the Center for Counseling and Academic Development. - 3.
-Complete the required foundation coursework and maintain a GPA of 2.5 or better.
+Applicants whose high school academics were completed outside of the United States will have to apply for a Certificate of Preliminary Education through the Pennsylvania Department of Education.

+- 2. Take the College's placement test and meet with an advisor from the Center for Counseling and Academic Development.

+- 3. Complete the required foundation coursework and maintain a GPA of 2.5 or better.
 The prerequisite coursework is as follows:

-MAT 020 Basics of College Mathematics
+- MAT 020 Basics of College Mathematics

-COM 021 Basics of College Reading
+- COM 021 Basics of College Reading

-ORI 100 College Success Strategies
+- ORI 100 College Success Strategies

-COM 031 Basics of College Study Skills
+- COM 031 Basics of College Study Skills

-COM 061 Advanced Reading
+- COM 061 Advanced Reading

-COM 051 Basics of College Writing
+- COM 051 Basics of College Writing

-MAT 030 Algebra I
+- MAT 030 Algebra I

-BIO 120 Biological Concepts
+- BIO 120 Biological Concepts

-CHE 120 Principles of Chemistry
+- CHE 120 Principles of Chemistry